ppokojowczyk/BTC9000A/README.md

 =============================

 Linux config script for BTC 9000A PS/2 keyboard.
 It assigns key's scancodes to adequate Xorg events.
-There is no 'shortcut' Xorg event, so I assigned it with XF86Documents.
+There is no 'Shortcut' Xorg event, so I assigned it to XF86Documents.

 Scancodes:
 ----------